marcj/css-element-queries/README.md

 Features:

- - no performance issues
+ - no performance issues since it listens on size changes of each element, not only on window.onresize (like all other element query polifills).
  - no interval/timeout detection.
-Truly event-based
+Truly event-based through integrated ResizeSensor class.
  - no CSS modifications.
 Valid CSS Syntax
  - all CSS selectors available.
-Uses regular attribute selector
+Uses regular attribute selector.
+No need to write rules in HTML.
  - supports and tested in webkit, gecko and IE(7/8/9/10/11).
  - `min-width`, `min-height`, `max-width` and `max-height` are supported so far
  - works with any layout modifications: HTML (innerHTML etc), inline styles, DOM mutation, CSS3 transitions, fluid layout changes (also percent changes), pseudo classes (:hover etc.), window resizes and more